A Conductive Overview – The Task Series…

 Speech and Manipulation Programme

-During this programme children work on fine and gross motor skills such as finger separation, grasp and release and aiming skills, as well as speech related tasks such as sucking and blowing, forming and making sounds and facial expressions.
-This programmes consists of structured tasks alongside different activities where again the children apply and transfer the skills worked on in the tasks in to everyday activities.
+In the speech and manipulation programme, the children work on fine and gross motor skills such as finger separation, grasp and release and aiming skills, as well as speech related tasks such as sucking and blowing, forming and making sounds and facial expressions.
+This programme consists of structured tasks alongside different activities where again the children apply and transfer the skills worked on in the tasks in to everyday activities.

 Here at school we encourage and work on developing different ways in which children can actively and independently transfer from one part of the day to the other.
 These ways of transferring can include rolling, creeping, crawling, stepping (with ladders, sticks, walkers through parallel bars, independently) propelling a manual wheelchair, using a powered chair, and again this is an important time of the day to apply and transfer the skills they learn in task series.